shashi1273/Dremio-Workshop/content/10-Section1/101-Deploying Dremio/1014-Launching Dremio.md

 Once the setup is complete, you will need to accept Dremio’s License and Services Agreement by clicking <b>“I Accept”</b>
 <img src="../../images/dremio16.png" style="margin:15px 0px; border:1px solid black"/>
 <br/>
 Next you will need to create your Admin Account in Dremio by filing out the Admin Account Information.
-(Insert Admin Account Benefits & How we track data)
        <img src="../../images/dremio17.png" style="margin:15px 0px; border:1px solid black"/>
        <br/>
        Once you have filled out all the information, click Next to be taken do the Dremio User-Interface.